Swift-Squirrel/Docs/v0/GettingStarted/Toolbox.md

 `squirrel serve -d`

-If don't want to block your current terminal user `-d` argument.
+If you don't want to block your current terminal user `-d` argument.

 ### Show running servers

 `squirrel ps`

-Shows PIDs of running servers (Shows only servers started with `squirrel serve`
+Shows PIDs of running servers (shows only servers started with `squirrel serve`)

 ### Stop server